leytzher/cl-container/README.md

 `make run`

-The server runs in port 5000.
+The server runs in `http://localhost:5000`.

+It has an example end point `http://localhost:5000/hello/<your-name>` that you can use to test if all is okay.

 ### Live server in Swank